MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-dynamic-groups.md

 - Before you attempt to delete a group in Microsoft Entra ID, ensure that you have [deleted all assigned licenses](/azure/active-directory/users-groups-roles/licensing-group-advanced#deleting-a-group-with-an-assigned-license).
 For more information about group deletion in general, see [Delete a group](#21).

-You restored a deleted group but did not see any update.
+You restored a deleted group but didn't see any update.

 - When a dynamic group is deleted and restored, it's seen as a new group and re-populated according to the rule.
 This process might take up to 24 hours.